aws/karpenter-provider-aws/website/content/en/preview/getting-started/getting-started-with-terraform/_index.md

   subnet_ids = module.vpc.private_subnets
   # Required for Karpenter role below
   enable_irsa = true

+  # 8443/tcp ingress from the control plane is included in the
+  # recommended rules which is required by Karpenter
+  node_security_group_enable_recommended_rules = true

   tags = {
     # NOTE - if creating multiple security groups with this module, only tag the